· 4 min read

 • Region: Norcia, in the Valnerina of southeastern Umbria, above 500 metres

-A town gave its trade a name, and the slice in this panino is that trade’s plainest test.
-Norcia, in the Umbrian Valnerina, is the home of the norcino, the specialist pork butcher, and its capocollo, called lonza on the local sign, is the disciplined end of his craft: the lean neck muscle salted and massaged by hand over four or five days, rubbed with black pepper and a little garlic and wine, sleeved into natural casing, often wrapped in straw paper, and aged in the cool valley air for around two months.
+A town's name became a profession, and the slice in this panino is that profession's plainest test.
+Norcia, in the Umbrian Valnerina, is the home of the norcino, the specialist pork butcher, and across Italy the word for a pork butcher is simply an inhabitant of Norcia.
+No other Italian town gave its demonym to an entire trade.
+The capocollo, called lonza on the local sign, is the disciplined end of that trade: the lean neck muscle salted and massaged by hand over four or five days, rubbed with black pepper and a little garlic and wine, sleeved into natural casing, often wrapped in straw paper, and aged in the cool valley air for around two months.
 The seasoning is there to point the pork, not to dress it in costume.
-What defines this sandwich is the butcher’s restraint, and that restraint is exactly what sets it apart from the louder cured necks made elsewhere.

 The slice goes onto the tongue cool and supple and gives a clean, even resistance, the marbled fat softening as the mouth warms it, smooth where a coarse salame would crumble.
 The pepper lands first, dry and aromatic, with the garlic and the wine-wash trailing under it, and the pork holds steady and savoury beneath.
 There is no chilli to chase, no smoke to cut, just a long, faintly nutty cured-meat warmth and, when the truffle is on, a low earthy musk over the top.
 The neutral roll stays soft and almost flavourless, a frame for the slice.
 The finish is clean and porky and quiet, the way the norcino intends a finished cure to read.

 In Norcia the panino is a counter ritual at the norcineria, the wood-shelved shops where whole hams and sticks of lonza hang and a slicer cuts to order while you wait.
 The town markets its pork hard, and a few coins of black truffle pressed onto the slice in season is the local flourish, an Umbrian luxury laid over an Umbrian everyday.
-It is bought where the cure is made and eaten with the plainness the butcher seasoned it for, the order as much “lonza” as capocollo, the word changing with which side of the counter you stand on.
+In October 2016 earthquakes levelled much of the historic centre, including the basilica; the norcinerie rebuilt around the trade that gave the town its name, the curing going on while the rubble was still being cleared.
+The shops that stand today along the rebuilt Corso Sertorio are the direct continuation of that recovery, selling a cure whose reputation Marcus Porcius Cato had already recorded around 160 BC.

 The Town That Named the Butchers